Code-Institute-Submissions/Quizzard-Trivia/README.md

  - To make the quiz very challenging so that it will test the fans knowlege to the limit.
  - Design the quiz so that it is responsive across all mobile and tablet devices.

+ ## Achievement of these goals
+ - Used Java Script to create a quiz based on Harry Potter book series and film series.
+ - Used HTML to structure the layout of the quiz.
+ - Used CSS to design a Harry Potter themed quiz that is asthetically pleasing on the eye for the player.